Skip to content

 Key features include:

-• Flexible data model: Supports simple atomic indicators as well as complex threat objects and contextual metadata.
+• Flexible data model: Handles simple indicators and complex threat objects with contextual metadata.

 Source: MISP